webrecorder/browsertrix-crawler/docs/docs/user-guide/outputs.md

 Each collection is a directory which contains at minimum:

 - `archive/`: A directory containing gzipped [WARC](https://www.iso.org/standard/68004.html) files containing the web traffic recorded during crawling.
-- `downloads` directory, containing any downloads needed for the crawl (for example, downloading browser profiles, or behaviors)
+- `downloads/`: A directory containing any resources the crawler downloaded to run the crawl, such as browser profiles or behaviors.
 - `logs/`: A directory containing one or more crawler log files in [JSON-Lines](https://jsonlines.org/) format.
 - `pages/`: A directory containing one or more "Page" files in [JSON-Lines](https://jsonlines.org/) format.
 At minimum, this directory will contain a `pages.jsonl` file with information about the seed URLs provided to the crawler.
 If additional pages were discovered and in scope during crawling, information about those non-seed pages is written to `extraPages.jsonl`.
 For more information about the contents of Page files, see the [WACZ specification](https://specs.webrecorder.net/wacz/1.1.1/#pages-jsonl).
-- `profile`: Contains the current browser profile, either new or loaded from a saved profile.
+- `profile/`: A directory containing the current browser profile, either new or loaded from a saved profile.
-- `reports`: Contains various reports generated during the crawl.
-See [Reports](reports) for more info.
-- `crawlIds`: A contains `crawlIds.txt` which lists all crawls include in this collection.
+- `crawlIds/`: A directory containing a single `crawlIds.txt` file which lists the identifiers of all crawls included in this collection.
 - `warc-cdx/`: A directory containing one or more [CDXJ](https://specs.webrecorder.net/cdxj/0.1.0/) index files created while recording traffic to WARC files.
 These index files contain entries for every WARC record written and are updated at the same time as the WARCs.